lupalberto/neutral-atom-vm/docs/ux.md

 pass it to the CLI's `--profile-config` or to `neutral_atom_vm.build_device_from_config` in Python.

+### Notebook profile configurator

+To help tutorial authors and solutions engineers iterate on profile settings without digging through JSON, we now expose `neutral_atom_vm.widgets.ProfileConfigurator`.
+It renders an ipywidgets-based UI directly in Jupyter/VS Code, combining:

+- Device/profile dropdowns backed by `available_presets()`, including metadata
+  callouts so users understand geometry, persona, and noise focus.
+- A geometry tab where blockade radius and the atom positions array can be edited inline (comma or newline separated floats).
+- A noise tab that groups the most common top-level parameters (SPAM, Pauli channels, phase, damping, runtime loss) plus a textarea for the correlated CZ matrix.

+`configurator.profile_payload` returns a dictionary compatible with `build_device_from_config`/`--profile-config`, so a notebook can capture the selected profile and feed it into `connect_device` or the CLI.
+This keeps the “discover → tweak → run” flow in one place and mirrors the CLI/SDK UX described above.

+Pair it with `neutral_atom_vm.widgets.JobResultViewer` to summarize the job output inline instead of dumping JSON blobs.
+Call `viewer.load_result(result, device=device_id, profile=profile_name, shots=shots)` right after `job.result()` to render status, elapsed time, and a paginated probability histogram.
+When the selected profile maps to a known grid (`noisy_square_array`, etc.), the viewer and the default HTML repr now render compact grid previews ahead of the histogram so tutorials can surface spatial patterns and relative weights without wading through huge JSON dumps.

+Need something brand-new?
+The configurator now includes a “Create new profile”
+option:

+- Enter a name, specify how many slots you want plus the spacing between them, and hit “Populate positions” to seed the geometry (you can still fine‑tune the coordinates manually afterward).
+- Set the blockade radius and tweak the noise controls just like you would for a preset.
+The resulting `profile_payload` carries your custom name so you can pass it straight into `build_device_from_config` or `--profile-config`.

+Notebook ergonomics now also improve by default: `JobHandle.result()` returns a dict-like object with an HTML representation, so simply evaluating `result` in a cell renders the same summary/counts block that the CLI prints—no need for `print(json.dumps(...))` unless you explicitly want raw JSON.

 What happens:
 1. The CLI loads `examples/ghz.py`, uses Bloqade/Kirin to lower the kernel to the VM dialect, and builds a program.
 2. It sends a `JobRequest` to a local VM daemon (or an in-process runner) with the requested device/profile.